-Product design insights are not about making things look attractive.
-They are about making things manufacturable, sellable, and returnable at the lowest possible rate.
-The founders who consistently launch successful products treat design as a series of strategic decisions — each with a cost implication, a quality implication, and a market implication — rather than as an aesthetic exercise.
+Product design insights aren’t about making things look attractive.
+They’re about making products manufacturable, sellable, and less likely to be returned.
+The founders who consistently launch successful products treat design as a series of strategic decisions, each with a cost implication, a quality implication, and a market implication.
 That distinction is where great products begin.

-The most expensive product development mistakes do not happen at the factory.
+The most expensive product development mistakes don’t happen at the factory.
 They happen at the design desk, when founders choose materials without modeling the cost impact, design packaging without thinking about dimensional weight, or lock a product design before any design-for-manufacturing review has been conducted.
-By the time those decisions reach the factory floor, reversing them costs a multiple of what it would have cost to make them correctly in the first place.
+By the time those decisions reach the factory floor, reversing them costs much more than making them correctly in the first place.

-Gembah’s end-to-end product development platform is built on this principle.
-The designers in Gembah’s network bring category-specific manufacturing experience into every engagement — not just aesthetic expertise.
+Gembah’s product design services are built on this principle.
+The designers in Gembah’s network bring category-specific manufacturing experience into every engagement, not just aesthetic expertise.
 They understand what factories in your vertical can build efficiently, what finish combinations create transit damage problems, and what dimensional decisions are quietly eroding your margin before your first order ships.
-This guide consolidates the most important of those insights into a framework founders can apply immediately.
+This guide consolidates the most important product design insights into a framework founders can apply immediately.

 | Want product design insights applied directly to your next launch?
 Gembah connects founders with experienced product designers who build for real-world manufacturing, not mood boards.
 Work with a Gembah product designer |